DanielKrawisz/data/README.md

 # data

 Tools and high-level programming constructs in c++.

 See [the standard](doc/standard.md) for all supported features and how to use them.
+The standard will be gradually improved as we work toward a beta version.

+Current version is 0.0.33 alpha.

 ## Features